Skip to main content

 The dates of this Jewish holiday are determined by the ancient Hebrew calendar, which is based on a lunar cycle.
 While it falls on the same day every year on the Jewish calendar—the 25th of Kislev—it's not perfectly in sync with the Gregorian calendar.
 Hanukkah can fall anywhere between late November to late December.
 This year, the Festival of Lights kicks off on December 10 and ends on the evening of December 18.

-The celebrations last eight days, thanks to the miracle experienced by the Maccabees during the rededication of the Second Temple whilst fighting for their beliefs.
-The Maccabees lit the menorah in the temple—they believed they only had enough oil to keep the menorah’s candles burning for one day.
-However, the flames continued flickering for eight nights, leaving the warriors ample time to find a fresh supply.
+The eight-day celebration of Hanukkah commemorates the miracle experienced by the Maccabees during the rededication of the Second Temple in their fight to uphold their beliefs.
+According to tradition, when the Maccabees lit the menorah in the temple, they found only enough consecrated oil to fuel the flames for one day.
+Miraculously, the oil lasted for eight nights, providing them with enough time to prepare a fresh supply.
+This event is celebrated annually as Hanukkah, also known as the Festival of Lights, symbolizing the triumph of light over darkness and spirituality over materiality.

 Hanukkah menorah